QC student artists find internship opportunity while brightening the community

-MOLINE, Illinois — When some students across the Quad Cities had their summer internships canceled, one local non-profit made sure to keep their program running.
+MOLINE, Illinois — When some students across the Quad Cities had their summer internships canceled due to the coronavirus pandemic, one local non-profit made sure to keep their program running.

 The Quad City Arts Summer Apprenticeship Program started in 2000.
 This year they made sure students had an opportunity to create art and get paid.